 The Mission of the program is to unite communities by bringing people together in a safe and healthy environment through soccer while promoting unique learning opportunities such as team-work and healthy habits and nutrition.

 Value-based instruction, healthy living and teamwork through sport.

-Our program, funded by sponsors and foundations, provides the financial resources to organize a recreational offering where children can celebrate soccer in a safe place.
+Our program, funded by sponsors and foundations, provides the financial resources to provide Free recreational trainings and all the benefits that soccer has to offer.

 The program is currently taking part in two parks of the City of Miami:

 - Robert King High Park